WORLD HISTORY

 KENTUCKY STUDIES

-The Kentucky Studies elective course brings together various elements of Kentucky Studies stressed in the earlier grades.
+The Kentucky Studies elective course brings together various elements of Kentucky Studies.
 The course focuses on the historical and cultural forces that have influenced the people and the institutions of the Commonwealth.
 The Kentucky Studies elective should give equal chronological coverage to Kentucky before and after the World Wars.
 It should stress the role of geography in the state's development and the importance of the regional variations across Kentucky.

 PREREQUISITE: Grades 9-12.